blzrosa/erdplus-parser/README.md

 ## Current Tests

 1. [Passed] Entity-Attribute
 2. [Passed] Entity-Relationship
 3. [Passed] Attribute cascade
 4. [Passed] Recursive relationship
-5. [Skiped] N-ary relationship: With the new erdplus format, n-ary relationships proper no longer exist, so I don't even need to worry about this (but I think it's worth mentioning this)
+5. [Skipped] N-ary relationship
+    > [!NOTE]
+    > As noted in Features, the new Erdplus format no longer uses true n-ary relationships, so a specific test for this legacy construct is not required.
+The parser handles the modern associative entity equivalent.
 6. [Passed] Weak entities + (identifying relationships + cascade)
-7. [Passed] Relationship attributes:
+7. [Passed] Relationship attributes
 8. [Passed] Supertypes and multi-level inheritance
 9. [Passed] Supertype Relationship
 10. [Passed] Multivalued Weak Entity Attribute

 ## Future Work (TODO)

   * [ ] Refactor the code in `parser.ts` for better readability and maintenance, especially the attribute handling.
-  * [ ] Implement proper automated tests
+  * [ ] Implement proper automated unit tests (e.g., using Jest) to validate the output schema structure, rather than relying on manual file comparison.
-  * [ ] Implement **Zod** for robust schema validation on the input `.erdplus` files, as noted in `readErdplusFile.ts`.
+  * [ ] Implement **Zod** for robust schema validation on the input `.erdplus` files.
+    > [!IMPORTANT]
+    > As noted in `readErdplusFile.ts`, validating the input JSON with Zod is a high priority.
+It will make the parser much more resilient to unexpected file structures or future changes in the Erdplus format.
-  * [ ] Try to implement legacy versions
+  * [ ] Investigate the feasibility of adding support for legacy `.erdplus` file versions.